General Data Protection Regulations Policy

 - Handling data protection questions from staff and anyone else covered by this policy.

-- Dealing with requests from individuals to see the data Skratch AV Limited holds about them.
+- Dealing with requests from individuals to see the data Skratch Enterprises Limited holds about them.

 - Checking and approving any contracts or agreements with third parties that may handle the company’s sensitive data.